ReactiveCircus/FlowBinding/README.md

 **FlowBinding** offers an extensive set of extension functions that turn traditional callbacks / listeners on Android UI widgets into the `Flow` type.

-The binding implementation respects the `CoroutineScope` used for collecting the flows by unregistering the callback / listener automatically when the scope is cancelled.
+The binding implementation respects the `CoroutineScope` used for **collecting** the flows by unregistering the callback / listener automatically when the scope is cancelled.

 ## Roadmap

 The library is a work in progress.
-We currently have bindings for the **Material Components** and **ViewPager2** and we are actively adding more.
-The ultimate goal is to cover most of the bindings provided by **RxBinding** plus some of the new widgets from **Material Components** (e.g. Pickers).
+The goal is to cover most of the bindings provided by **RxBinding** plus some of the new components from **Material Components**.

 ### Platform Bindings